santiment/academy/src/docs/glossary/asset/index.md

 ### [SanAPI](https://api.santiment.net)

-The following GraphQL query gives a list of all assets
+The GraphQL request below retrieves a list of all assets:

 ```graphql
 {